Bill would require public and private insurance providers to cover abortion

 AUGUSTA, Maine — Dozens of state lawmakers have signed off on a new bill that would require public and private insurance providers to pay for legal abortion services.

-'People with Medicaid who qualify for pregnancy care, because of the Hyde amendment in 1976 unless a state makes their own policy, patients do not have access to that part of pregnancy care,' said Rep. McCreight, (D) Harpswell.
+"People with Medicaid who qualify for pregnancy care, because of the Hyde amendment in 1976 — unless a state makes their own policy, patients do not have access to that part of pregnancy care,' McCreight said.

+Pro-life supporters say the proposal would spike insurance rates and violate the religious beliefs of private business owners.

-'Saying all carriers in Maine would have to pay for abortions that would be forcing pro-life employers to pay for abortions,'
+"Saying all carriers in Maine would have to pay for abortions, that would be forcing pro-life employers to pay for abortions," said Sen. Stacey Guerin, R-Glendale.

 A public hearing on the bill is expected to be held in early March.